oniaz/oniaz/README.md

                 ||----w |
                 ||     ||
 </pre>
-now hire me <br>
+if you're a recruiter, u can stop here and hire me already<br>
-* as u can see, I've gone private so nothing to see here :)
+* as u can see, I've gone private (i have made some online enemies. im a very imprtant person u see) so nothing to see here :)
 * whatever happens never read my commit messages because uhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh

 ![me](https://github.com/oniaz/oniaz/blob/main/me.jpeg "me") <br>